piccassol/piccassol/README.md

 </div>

-- 📫 How to reach me noah@arktechnologies.ai
-- 🚈 Pronouns: edge/runner

 (new to open-source and github but not new to code, give me a follow and I'll follow back!)
 <!---